OLIPLICHE/To-Do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # To-do-list-js
 In this project I created a simple to-do-list using JavaScript, and webpack.
-I implement create, delete and update methods.
+I implemented create, delete and update methods.

 # Built with
 - Webpack